3-Productions/ChasedByDarknessTranslations/README.md

 This project aims to allow the community to translate the game and adapt it to their culture.

 This community translation project is completely voluntary.
-Your contribution will appear in the main game's credits listing.

 By contributing to this project, you will receive:

+Your contribution will appear in the main game's credits listing. <br />
 Translator role on Chased by Darkness Discord Server. <br />
-Chance to participate on new maps Beta Tests
+Chance to participate on new maps Beta Tests. <br />
+Receive new content news in advance. <br />
+(We are looking into the possibility of exclusive characters.)